tibetiroka/project-MCM/README.md

 2. Download the file and extract it to any location on your machine.

-3. Run the appropriate launcher file depending on your operating system:
+3. Run the appropriate launcher file depending on your operating system.

-   - For Windows systems (both 32 and 64 bits), use the `run.bat` or `run.exe` files.

-   - For 64-bit Linux systems, use the `run-linux64` file.

-   - For AArch64 Linux systems, use the `run-linux-aarch64` file.

-   - For macOS systems, use the `run-macos` file.

    You can probably run the game on other operating systems as well, but they are not supported, and the game isn't guaranteed to work properly on them.

-   On Linux and Mac, you might need to make the launcher file executable via `chmod +x`.
+   On Linux and Mac, you might need to make the launcher file executable via `chmod +x`, or launch them from the terminal.

 #### **Via unzipped release files**